 Other Charges and Fees

-POSB and DBS charge a processing of 1% of the total loan amount; however, the bank is currently waiving this fee for loans greater than S$30,000.
+POSB and DBS charge a processing of 1% of the total loan amount.
 The banks also charge early redemption and late payment fees that are similar to other banks.
 That being said, we strongly suggest making on-time payments to make your personal loan as inexpensive as possible.

 |Early Redemption Fee||S$150|